 If your business received government support

-Billions of dollars were made available in 2020 by the federal government to support Canadian businesses negatively affected by COVID-19.
+Billions of dollars continued to be made available in 2021 by the federal government to support Canadian businesses negatively affected by COVID-19.
 For so many businesses, relief measures have enabled them to stay open and move forward through the pandemic.

 Taxable loan forgiveness

 And if you don’t repay the loan by the deadline or otherwise don’t qualify for loan forgiveness?
-If you end up repaying the loan in full, you can claim the amount that was previously forgivable (i.e., the $10,000) as a deduction in the year you fully repay the loan.
-“The Canada Revenue Agency (CRA) has indicated that offsets will be available until 2023,” advises Gittens.
+If you end up repaying the loan in full, you can claim the amount that was previously forgivable (i.e., the $20,000) as a deduction in the year you fully repay the loan.
+“The Canada Revenue Agency (CRA) has indicated that offsets will be available until 2023,” advises Cabral.

 Tax consideration if you have employees

 If you have a payroll account with the CRA, you’re already submitting payroll reports, which indicate how much you are paying employees quarterly, how much income tax is deducted, as well as any Canada Pension Plan (CPP), Quebec Pension Plan (QPP), Quebec Parental Insurance Plan (QPIP) and Employment Insurance (EI) premiums that are deducted from wages.

 If you receive any wage support from the subsidies mentioned above, you have to continue to deduct and remit these premiums for employees who are on paid leave and for whom the subsidy is being collected.
 However, you can claim a 100% refund for the employer-paid part of contributions made on behalf of eligible employees.

 Be sure your collection of the CEWS is reflected when you file your payroll in order to receive your refund.

 For more information about reporting requirements for employers, please visit the Government of Canada website.